 4. In a large bowl, whisk together the 5 eggs, sugar, vanilla, salt, lemon zest, lemon juice, corn meal, flour, and melted butter.
 Place your pie plate on a baking sheet (this makes it easier to transfer in and out of the oven).
 Pour the filling into the pre-baked pie crust and bake for 40 minutes.
 It won’t be set yet.

 5. Meanwhile, prepare the meringue.
-In the bowl of a stand mixer or in a large mixing bowl with a hand-held mixer, add the 4 egg whites and ¼ tsp cream of tartar.
+In the bowl of a stand mixer or in a large mixing bowl with a hand-held mixer, add the 4 egg whites and ¼ teaspoon of cream of tartar.
 Mix on med-high until fluffy.
 Begin adding the sugar in in a slow-steady stream, a tablespoon at a time.
-Crank the speed up to high and mix until the meringue is very stuff and glossy; takes about 3 to 4 minutes.
+Crank the speed up to high and mix until the meringue is very stiff and glossy; takes about 3 to 4 minutes.